 EON SE (EONGY) was Downgraded to a Hold Rating at Kepler Capital

-EON SE (EONGY) received a Hold rating and a EUR10.00 price target from Kepler Capital analyst Jose Porta yesterday.
-The company’s shares closed last Wednesday at $9.84.
+In a report issued on April 3, Ingo Becker from Kepler Capital downgraded EON SE (EONGY) to Hold, with a price target of EUR10.00.
+The company’s shares closed last Friday at $9.33.

+According to TipRanks.com, Becker is a 2-star analyst with an average return of -1.3% and a 41.8% success rate.
+Becker covers the Utilities sector, focusing on stocks such as Uniper SE, Centrica, and ENGIE SA.

+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for EON SE with a $11.89 average price target.

 See today’s analyst top recommended stocks >>